 Lesser known are the brilliant dinners he hosts at various festivals, gathering an eclectic group of film folks for dinner and a game.
 Guests are seated at different tables but furnished with the same list of questions meant to instigate conversation about movies…ways for us to share our love and appreciation of cinema, and by extension, way for us to get to know each other.

 We’ll talk to Col about his lifelong love of movies and the founding of IMDB.
-And We’re joined by a brilliant group of surprise special guests who will give the “dinner game” a try.
+And We’re joined by actress Molly Shannon, Director Miguel Arteta, producer Lynette Howell Taylor, and John Cooper, Director of the Sundance Film Festival, who will give the “dinner game” a try.

 And we take a look at cinema’s best and worst dinners, those we’d want to attend and those from which we’d definitely want to be excused.